cheeterdev/astraclient/README.md

-# astraclient
+# eaglercraft.cheeter.de
-A Version of Astra Client not blocked by schools and playable in the browser!
+A Version of Eaglercraft not blocked by schools and playable in the browser!